KeepCodingCloudDevops5/aws-yilisramirez/README.md

   Our first steps will be to create an AWS account through this [link](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html?nc2=h_ct&src=default), where you will have to populate your personal data accordingly.
   ![AWS account](https://user-images.githubusercontent.com/39458920/158795611-54b088ba-4135-4e9c-9795-86a36121ce95.JPG)

-- Enabing MFA in root access.
+- Enable MFA in root access.

   You will have to access in IAM dashboard, and in security recommendations you will see the option <b>Add MFA for root user</b>, click on <b>add MFA</b> tab.